srgg6701/retina-lang/README.md

 ### How to use/build
 * You will need PHP (version 5.6.3 has been tested).
-* Install <a href="https://phpunit.de/getting-started.html">PHPUnit</a> (version 4.5.0 has been tested).
-This library installation is optional as it is required only to run unit tests.
- * The unit tests should be executed using the command line - e.g. `phpunit RetinasAPITest.php`
+* Install <a href="https://phpunit.de/getting-started.html">PHPUnit</a>, this is library for run integration tests (optional installation).
 * Clone all the sources from our Github repository.

 You should now be able to use the client in the following way (obtaining a semantic representation of the term *apple*):